-- Facts: A Romanian national, Bob-Dogi, had been the subject of an EAW issued by a Hungarian judicial authority for prosecution purposes.
-He was arrested in Romania and placed in detention, while waiting for a decision on the execution of the EAW issued against him.
-The EAW had been issued in Hungary on the basis of a "simplified procedure".
-Hungarian law allows, under certain conditions, that an EAW is issued directly without the need for any prior national arrest warrant. - Main questions: Does the term "arrest warrant" mentioned in Article 8(1)(c) EAW FD refer to a "national" arrest warrant distinct from the EAW, and, if so, does the absence of such national warrant constitute an implicit ground for refusal to execute the EAW? - CJEU's reply: The term arrest warrant must be understood as referring to a national arrest warrant that is distinct from the EAW.
-If the executing judicial authority concludes that the EAW is not valid because it was issued in the absence of any national warrant separate from the EAW, he must refuse to give effect to it.
-The CJEU's main arguments: - A national warrant is needed that is distinct from the EAW: On the basis of a textual interpretation of the provision (paras 42-46), its effet utile (para 47) and the context and objectives pursued by the EAW FD (paras 49-57), the CJEU concludes that the term "arrest warrant" mentioned in Article 8(1)(c) EAW FD must be understood as referring to a national arrest warrant that is distinct from the EAW (para 58). - ➤ The list of grounds for non-recognition and guarantees is exhaustive: The lack of a reference in the EAW to a national arrest warrant is not one of the refusal grounds laid down in Articles 3, 4 and 4a EAW FD (paras 61-62).
+- Facts.
+A Romanian national, Bob-Dogi, had been the subject of an EAW issued by a Hungarian judicial authority for prosecution purposes.
+He was arrested in Romania and placed in detention while a decision on the execution of the EAW issued against him was awaited.
+The EAW had been issued in Hungary on the basis of a 'simplified procedure'.
+Hungarian law allows, under certain conditions, that an EAW is issued directly without the need for any prior national arrest warrant. - ➤ Main questions.
+Does the term 'arrest warrant' mentioned in Article 8(1)(c) EAW FD refer to a 'national' arrest warrant distinct from the EAW, and, if so, does the absence of such a national warrant constitute an implicit ground for refusal to execute the EAW? - > CJEU's reply.
+The term 'arrest warrant' must be understood as referring to a national arrest warrant that is distinct from the EAW.
+If the executing judicial authority concludes that the EAW is not valid because it was issued in the absence of any national warrant separate from the EAW, the executing judicial authority must refuse to give effect to it.
+The CJEU's main arguments follow. - A national warrant is needed that is distinct from the EAW.
+On the basis of a textual interpretation of the provision (paras 42-46), its effet utile (para 47) and the context and objectives pursued by the EAW FD (paras 49-57), the CJEU concludes that the term 'arrest warrant' mentioned in Article 8(1)(c) EAW FD must be understood as referring to a national arrest warrant that is distinct from the EAW (para 58). - The list of grounds for non-recognition and guarantees is exhaustive.
+The lack of a reference in the EAW to a national arrest warrant is not one of the refusal grounds laid down in Articles 3, 4 and 4(a) EAW FD (paras 61 and 62). - o However, Article 8(1)(c) EAW FD lays down a requirement as to lawfulness, which must be observed if the EAW is to be valid.
+A failure to comply with it must in principle result in the executing judicial authority refusing to give effect to that warrant (para 64). - o Duty to request for additional information.
+If an EAW does not contain any reference to a national arrest warrant, the executing judicial authority must request all necessary supplementary information from the issuing judicial authority, as a matter of urgency, pursuant to Article 15(2) EAW FD.
+The executing judicial authority must then examine - on the basis of that information and any other information available to it - the reason for the lack of reference to a national arrest warrant in the EAW (para 65).

-- ➤ But, Article 8(1)(c) EAW FD lays down a requirement as to lawfulness which must be observed if the EAW is to be valid: A failure to comply with it, must in principle result in the executing judicial authority refusing to give effect to that warrant (para 64). - ➤ Duty to request for additional information: If an EAW does not contain any reference to a national arrest warrant, the executing judicial authority must request all necessary, supplementary information from the issuing judicial authority, as a matter of urgency, pursuant to Article 15(2) EAW FD.
-The executing judicial authority must then examine on the basis of that information and any other information available to it the reason for the lack of reference to a national arrest warrant in the EAW (para 65). - Consequences of the absence of a separate national warrant: If the executing authority concludes that the EAW is not valid because it was issued in the absence of any national warrant separate from the EAW, the executing judicial authority must refuse to give effect to it on the basis that it does not satisfy the requirements as to lawfulness laid down in Article 8(1) EAW FD (para 66).
+Consequences of the absence of a separate national warrant.
+If the executing authority concludes that the EAW is not valid because it was issued in the absence of any national warrant separate from the EAW, the executing judicial authority must refuse to give effect to it on the basis that it does not satisfy the requirements as to lawfulness laid down in Article 8(1) EAW FD (para 66).